metaodi/janitor/README.md

 janitor
 =======

-A friendly slack bot for the maintainance of your building.
+A friendly slack bot for the maintenance of your building.

 This bot was built with the Liip Zurich office in mind, but maybe it can help you, too.